ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - **IP Address:** An IPv4 or IPv6 address as defined in {{!RFC4291}}.
 - **16-Byte Representation:** A fixed-length representation used for both IPv4 (via IPv4-mapped IPv6) and IPv6 addresses.
-- **Tweak:** A non‑secret, additional input to a tweakable block cipher that further randomizes the output.
+- **Tweak:** A non-secret, additional input to a tweakable block cipher that further randomizes the output.
 - **Deterministic Encryption:** Encryption that always produces the same ciphertext for a given input and key.
 - **Non-Deterministic Encryption:** Encryption that produces different ciphertexts for the same input due to the inclusion of a randomly sampled tweak.
 - **(Input, Tweak) Collision:** A scenario where the same input is encrypted with the same tweak.
 This reveals that the input was repeated but not the input's value.